Soviet Union and the Arab–Israeli conflict

 The Soviet Union played a significant role in the Arab–Israeli conflict as the conflict was a major part of the Cold War.
-For related developments after the dissolution of the Soviet Union in 1991, see Russia and the Arab–Israeli conflict.

 Marxism–Leninism and Zionism

 The official Soviet ideological position on Zionism condemned the movement as akin to "bourgeois nationalism".
 Vladimir Lenin, claiming to be deeply committed to egalitarian ideals and universality of all humanity, rejected Zionism as a reactionary movement, "bourgeois nationalism", "socially retrogressive", and a backward force that deprecates class divisions among Jews.
 Soviets believed that the main objective of the Zionist movement was to bring about a mass immigration of Jews into Israel from countries where they had been scattered among the general population, with a special emphasis placed on the Soviet Union.
-Under Joseph Stalin's rule, he initially accepted a limited emigration of Jews from the Soviet Union into Israel in order to invest in what he hoped for would be a socialist Israel.
+Under Joseph Stalin's rule, he initially accepted a limited emigration of Jews from the Soviet Union into Israel in order to invest in what he hoped would be a socialist Israel.